CANTUS-Project/pysolr-q-tor/README.rst

 pysolr-tornado
 ==============

 ``pysolr-tornado`` is a version of ``pysolr`` modified to use Tornado.
+At the moment, it supports the same functionality as ``pysolr`` with one exception: the Solr.extract() method.
+That means you cannot yet add binary-format documents.

-At the moment, it only supports queries (and cannot add or delete records, for example). ``pysolr`` is a lightweight Python wrapper for `Apache Solr`_.
+``pysolr`` is a lightweight Python wrapper for `Apache Solr`_.
 It provides an interface that queries the server and returns results based on the query.

 .. warning:: We make no promises that this works for anyone other than us at Cantus-Project.
 We are
     not expecting to publish this on PyPI, and we do not promise to maintain releases or keep it in